AndroPlus-org/magisk-module-koruri-font/README.md

 Koruri font patch for Japanese users.
 This also replaces Roboto to Open Sans because Koruri is mixed font of Open Sans and M+ FONTS.
-Only tested on Android 7.x Nougat ROM.
+Tested on Android 9.0 ROM.

 #### NOTICE